Method to balance I/O transactions in a multipath environment based on application, process or thread information.

 Included in the Prior Art Database: 2008-Jun-10

 Multipath I/O is a method of having multiple paths available to deliver I/O from an initiator to a target.
 Algorithms are used to determine which path each I/O should take.
 Current MPIO algorithms are limited to Round Robin, Fail over and load balancing.
 The problem is none of the current algorithms account for the type or content of I/O transactions to determine which path the I/O should use.
+Example: There are two paths to the same disk.
+The first path has a high throughput and the second has a low throughput (ie Fibre Channel path vs SATA path).
+This disk is being used by two applications to read and write I/O transactions.
+The first application may have a high priority and need I/O transactions completed as fast as possible where the second application is lower priority and is less time sensitive.
+With the current MPIO algorithms there is no method to give an application priority on a certain path or to bind I/O to a dedicated path.
+All current MPIO algorithms will intermix the I/O transactions from both applications without taking the application needs or priority into account.

 Method to balance I/O transactions in a multipath environment based on application , process or thread information.